 - Freeze for later

-To cook the spaghetti with meatballs, just set the bag it in the fridge the night before you're ready for it.
+To make this slow cooker spaghetti and meatballs, just set the bag it in the fridge the night before you're ready for it.

 - 1.5 lb ground beef